Warcraft II: Tides of Darkness: Critical reviews

 The IGN review considered WarCraft II in general a well-balanced game, but GameSpot's retrospective review regarded Ogre-Mages with the Bloodlust spell as too powerful.
 IGN found that searching for the survivors of a defeated opponent could be tedious, and that the first few missions were very easy, although the final ones were challenging.

 In 1996 GameSpot, Computer Games Magazine and Entertainment Weekly praised the SVGA graphics.
 The retrospective reviews by IGN and GameSpot enjoyed smaller details, such as the increasingly humorous responses when a player's units were repeatedly clicked, the "critters" that wandered around, and the detonating of Sappers/Bombers.
 WarCraft II won most of the major PC gaming awards in 1996, and sold millions of copies.
-Players were still playing in 2002, on DOS or using the Battle.net edition.
+Players were still playing in 2002, on DOS or using the Battle.net edition.Pyramid magazine reviewed Warcraft II: Tides of Darkness and stated that "In this real-time fantasy wargame, Orcs and humans vie for control over the land of Azeroth.
+This time the battle wages not only on the ground, but in the sea and air as well.
+The first Warcraft game was a great game in its own right, and the sequel is even better."

 In 1998, PC Gamer declared it the 9th-best computer game ever released, and the editors called it "a sequel that isn't just more of the same; it's bigger and better in every way".

 Retrospective reviews by IGN and GameSpot emphasized the ability to join multiplayer games on local networks or using Kali, and the simple but effective map editor, with which some users published maps on the Web.
 Another GameSpot review in 1996 commented that the campaigns are rather short, but the scenario builder and multiplayer options were ample compensation.

 In 2006, Warcraft II was inducted into GameSpot's list of the greatest games of all time.